 7. Excess Weight Isn’t The Only Risk Factor

-Sleep apnea was first coupled with patients who were overweight.
+Sleep apnea was first coupled with patients who exhibited excessive weight gain.
 While being overweight does increase your chances of sleep apnea, it is not the only risk factor.
-In fact, some adults and children who are not overweight develop sleep apnea.
+In fact, some adults and children who do not suffer from obesity develop sleep apnea.

 8. Sleep Apnea Usually Coincides With Other Health Issues

-Patients who suffer from other conditions, like high blood pressure and diabetes, can often develop issues with sleep apnea.
-Other risk factors include smoking, asthma, and chronic nasal congestion.
+Patients who suffer from other conditions, like high blood pressure, heart disease, and diabetes, can often develop issues with sleep apnea.
+Other risk factors include smoking, asthma, and chronic nasal congestion that may cause someone to snore loudly.
 Patients with a family history of sleep apnea, or those born with a narrowed airway, also have an increased risk of developing the condition.

 9. An Australian Doctor Invented The CPAP Machine